Find where your healthcare AI product breaks. Before your investor does.

 Priority deal support and quarterly regulatory briefings for firms with active healthcare portfolios.
 Retainer-based.
 You get a direct line when a deal is moving fast and a standing check-in when it's not.

-The clinical trial platform built from employee #1 to Top 5 biopharma
+From employee #1 to closing & renewal with a Top 5 biopharma

 I joined as the first employee at a clinical trial technology company.
 Interviewed buyers, narrowed the platform to 2 workflows instead of building broad, and wrote a one-page MVP charter before a line of code was written.
-When engineering leadership went absent, I stepped in as interim Head of Engineering for three months—downtime dropped 83%.
-Built the team from 0 to 65 across three countries, handled sales enablement including FDA, ICH, ISO, and GDPR maturity objections and qualification audits, and securing a Top 5 biopharma as a client.
+Built the engineering function before we hired a VP of Engineering, then grew the overall team from 0 to 65 across three countries.
+Handled sales enablement including FDA, ICH, ISO, and GDPR maturity objections and qualification audits, and securing a Top 5 biopharma as a client.
 Revenue grew 200% year over year.
 ARR expanded 3.8x.
 Retention stayed above 90% through Series A.

 The quality system nobody was watching